International Baccalaureate Diploma Programme (IB DP)

 OUR INTERNATIONAL BACCALAUREATE DIPLOMA PROGRAMME ACADEMY

 The International Baccalaureate® (IB) Diploma Programme (DP) is for students aged 16-19.
-The IB DP is an international recognised and highly regarded Programme of study.
-Students at Al Bateen Academy consistently achieve above word average points when they achieve their full IB DP.
+The IB DP is an internationally recognised and highly regarded programme of study.
+Students at Al Bateen Academy consistently achieve above world average points when they achieve their full IB DP.